jbcodeforce/ML-studies/docs/genAI/index.md

 ### Classical concerns and challenges

 * There are a lot of models available today, each with unique strengths and characteristics.
-How to get the ones best suited for business needs?.
+How to get the ones best suited for business needs?
+Size of the model is linked to the compute power you have and can pay for on the Cloud providers.
+* We need to optimize for training cost, and inference cost.
+And then assess how to amortization of the training cost to integrate to what can be billed to end-users.
+* How to leverage open model like Mistral?
+* How to verify accuracy on unstructured data as query and documents?
+* AI Models are becoming stronger when connected to data, enterprise data, and fine tuning.
+It is important to adopt a Gen AI strategy that is linked to the data strategy too.
+Model will be deployed where data is.
+* When moving to more stateful Gen AI based solutions, to make model more specialized or more tuned for a dedicated use cases, when model will need self improvement, the solution will need to keep states.
+Those states will be persisted in Lake House technology.
+* Current main stakeholder for Gen AI, is the developer, moving to business end users will be challenging as some of their jobs are at risk.
+* How to stop doing a lot of prompt engineering and start doing model fine tuning?
+Always address what we should evaluate the solution on.
+Gen AI can elp pn building prompt with the use of [meta prompting](./prompt-eng.md/#automatic-prompt-engineering).
-* Protect Intellectual Property: never pass confidential information to Chatbot for training
+* Protect Intellectual Property: never pass confidential information to Gen AI SaaS based API
-* Protect the brand, avoid bias, discrimination, aligned to company values
+* Protect the brand, avoid bias, discrimination, aligned to company values: any business decision should not be done by uncontrolled Gen AI.
 * Response accuracy, fairness, toxicity, and privacy
 * No move private data to public internet
-* Skill set
 * Hallucination where the models make up inaccurate responses that are not consistent with the training data.
 * Cost: not just to train the models, but also for inference with running the models, with low latency and high-throughput.
+* How to integrate those capabilities in enterprise business processes and decisions?
+How does human in the loop step can be added to the process?
 * Simple to integrate with existing apps and data.
 * Whenever we want to teach an LLM to use a tool, we need enough annotated tool calls to fine tune the LLM.
 We can use in-context learning to create a model that annotates tool calls for the input query.
 Incorrect calls can be filtered by executing the tools and filtering the outputs based on the ground truth answer.